ThreatPatrol/ThreatPatrol/README.md

-"Cybersecurity professional with a growing expertise in cloud security, dedicated to protecting digital assets and infrastructure.
+Cybersecurity professional with a growing expertise in cloud security, dedicated to protecting digital assets and infrastructure.
 I'm passionate about staying up-to-date with the latest cloud security trends and best practices.

 ## Objective